Product Designer

 Challenge

 Before this project, Walter's Hospitality struggled with old ways of working.
-They used many separate tools like spreadsheets, emails, and paper, which caused a lot of back-and-forth.
+They used tools like spreadsheets, emails, and paper, which caused a lot of back-and-forth.
 This meant information was scattered, different teams couldn't easily share updates, and many tasks had to be done by hand.

 Results